JaaLynch/covid/README.md

 #### Total Death Rate per 100k People Over Time

-This visual shows death RATE, so it is more closley connected with the risk (of death by coronavirus) at various places in the US.
-Many more areas of the country have been severley impacted, but their populations are low so the raw counts are not high comparitively speaking.
+This visual shows death rate (as opposed to counts above), so it is more closley connected with the risk (of death by coronavirus) at various places in the US.
+Seen this way, many more areas of the country have been severley impacted but their populations are lower and thus not emphasized in the gif above.

 <img src="gif2/movie.gif" width="900">

 #### Daily Death Rate per 100k People Over Time

 This gif moves through time about half as the two above.
-It shows the DAILY death rate, so the circles get bigger and smaller as opposed to the two above.
-This graph shows the change in risk (of death by coronavirus) over time as measured by the average daily death rate.
+It shows the daily death rate, so the circles get bigger and smaller as opposed to the two above.
+Thus it shows the change in risk (of death by coronavirus) over time as measured by the average daily death rate.

 <img src="gif4/movie.gif" width="900">